-- LTM is considered useful in assessing the most recent business performance indicative of the company’s current trend
+- LTM is considered useful in assessing the most recent business performance, which is indicative of the company’s current trend;

-- LTM figures provide a more accurate value of a business in the event of an acquisition
+- LTM figures provide a more accurate value of a business in the event of an acquisition; and

-- It gives a relevant measurement of price to earnings ratio
+- It gives a relevant measurement of the price-to-earnings ratio.

 The LTM time frame is sufficient to provide analysts and investors with financial metrics that are not inappropriately influenced or distorted by factors such as seasonality or brief market or economic turndowns.
 Some of the financial ratios that are most frequently calculated on an LTM basis are earnings per share (EPS) and dividend yield.

-CFI is the global provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification program for finance professionals.
+CFI is the global provider of the Financial Modeling & Valuation Analyst (FMVA)® program for finance professionals.
 Our mission is to help you advance your career, and with that goal in mind, the below resources will be useful.

 Learn more about the use of the rolling twelve-month time period and financial analysis by reading the following resources from CFI: